Lithill/New-Egg-Champion-Website/readme.md

 ![History Page First Design](assets/images/history-idea-1.jpg)
 ![History Page Second Design](assets/images/history-idea-2.jpg)

-The shop page was one of the last to be designed, so only has one early variation:
+The shop page was one of the last designed, so only has one early variation:

 ![Shop Page First Design](assets/images/shop-idea-1.jpg)

-I continued refining the design as I made the website, e.g. making the egg in the right-hand corner smaller, and making a footer for the social media icons.
-This is why I do not have any images that show the final design.
+I continued refining the design as I made the website, e.g., making the egg in the right-hand corner smaller, and making a footer for the social media icons.
+Therefore, I do not have any images that show the final design.

 ### Colour Scheme

 ![Colour Scheme](assets/images/colour-scheme.png)

 The website uses a palette of colours that were based on the image of a gold crown on a black background, as seen in index page version 3.
-It was decided that that the site should feel important, mysterious, and slightly dangerous, and that this colour palette would lend itself to this.
+It was decided that the site should feel important, mysterious, and slightly dangerous, and that this colour palette would lend itself to this.

 ### Typography